PatrickKoss/lecture-ss-new-database-concepts/README.md

 We will discuss various partitioning schemes and their tradeoffs, such as consistent hashing and range partitioning.
 We will also discuss how to handle data rebalancing and node failures in a partitioned system.

+### Transactions
+During the lecture, we discovered that a multi-threaded server can lead to a variety of problems, and we need to exercise caution to avoid anomalies.
+As a result, we introduced the concept of a single-threaded server to circumvent concurrency issues.
+In this chapter, we will conduct a small load test to compare the performance of a single-threaded server versus a multi-threaded server.